Limited Time Offer

 Your policies should also be clear about work hours.
 Are you flexible, or do you expect them to work fixed hours?
 Be sure to make this information accessible within the tools you’re using for work.
 For example, if you have a web content management system or company intranet, remember to set up a resource center for hosting such information.

-Build a Culture Statement
+Build a culture statement

 If you already have an in-house culture statement, you can still use it for your remote team with just a few updates.
 You’ll have to eliminate phrases and terminologies related to physical spaces, such as office pets and game rooms.